Skip to main content

 Aligning RTS with the ACRL Framework

-RTS lands firmly within the ACRL Framework for Information Literacy in Higher Education's conceptual territory.
-Rather than treating the six frames as isolated outcomes, RTS designs its "movements" as lived, recursive practices that help students embody the dispositions and knowledge practices the Framework describes.
+RTS lands within the ACRL Framework for Information Literacy in Higher Education's conceptual territory.
+Rather than treating the six frames as isolated outcomes, RTS designs its movements as lived, recursive practices that help students embody the dispositions and knowledge practices the Framework describes.

 Research as Inquiry: RTS treats inquiry as an unfolding posture across every movement.
 Structured prompts, recursive follow-up questions, and synthesis activities mirror the ACRL emphasis on research as an iterative process of asking, refining, and reframing questions.